North East Rand (House of Assembly of South Africa constituency): History

 As an outer suburban seat, North East Rand tended to alternate between the main political tendencies in South Africa.
 In its first two iterations, it was a marginal seat that leaned toward the National Party - the NP won every election, but usually by narrow margins.
 Its first MP, Hjalmar Reitz, moved to nearby Brits on that seat's creation in 1929, and Carel Stephanus Hendrik Potgieter held the seat for the NP until its abolition in 1933.
-Its recreation in 1948 coincided with the Herenigde Nasionale Party's nationwide victory, and they captured North East Rand as well, although again only narrowly.
-In its second iteration the seat only existed for a single term, but in 1958 it was recreated again.
+Its recreation in 1938 saw it won by the United Party by a safe margin, and it became a bellwether, falling to the Herenigde Nasionale Party in 1948 amidst their nationwide victory, although again only narrowly.
+The seat was abolished again in 1953, but reappeared after just a single term in 1958.
 This time, it was a safe seat for the opposition United Party, which took it by a wide margin in 1958 and held it unopposed until its final abolition in 1966.
 Hendrik Johannes Bronkhorst, its final MP, moved to the North Rand seat on North East Rand's abolition.